ThomasDCarney/ICS460-UDPClientServer/README.md

 # Java-UDPClientServer

-As noted, this was my term project for ICS460, basically a simple FTP client/server.
+This was my term project for ICS460 (Networks and Security), basically a simple FTP client/server.

 The intent of the project was to better understand the various layers of the OSI network model.
 To do that, we used the Java Sockets/Network API, starting with UDP but added a sliding window and other features to make the process more reliable.
 We also built in error simulations to show what can go wrong and how the system should respond.